websanco/liferay-learn/docs/dxp/7.x/en/site-building/site-settings/site-content-configurations/configuring-content-rating-type.md

 # Configuring Content Rating Type

-[Ratings]() <!-- TODO: Fix link --> can be represented by different types of icons/labels (like, stacked stars, stars, and thumbs ups).
+[Ratings](../../../collaboration-and-social/social-tools/user-guide/using-the-ratings-system.md) can be represented by different types of icons/labels (like, stacked stars, stars, and thumbs ups).
 These rating types can be configured for each application listed below:

 * Blogs
 * Comments